martinjzhang/AdaFDRpaper/README.md

 Due to the large size of GTEx data, we provide a GTEx demo that is ~100 times smaller but yet carries all important features.
 - Location: `./vignettes/gtex_demo.ipynb`
 - Description: the gtex_demo data is incorporated as part of the *adafdr* package and can be loaded directly.
 It contains 50k associations from the Adipose_Subcutaneous tissue with four covariates.
-The data has been filtered to have only associations with p-values <0.01 or >0.99.
+Note that this is after the filtering that only  associations with p-values <0.01 or >0.99 are included.
   Hence the actual number of associations is ~2.5million (50k*50), presenting a good proxy for the full GTEx data.

 ## small GTEx data
 The two small_GTEx data (Fig. 3a) are incorporated as part of the *adafdr* package and hence can be loaded directly.
+Note that this data is not filtered.
+Hence they contain only 300k associations each, which are smaller than the gtex_demo above.
 - small_GTEx_Adipose_Subcutaneous: `./vignettes/small_GTEx_Adipose_Subcutaneous.ipynb`
 - small_GTEx_Adipose_Visceral_Omentum: `./vignettes/small_GTEx_Adipose_Visceral_Omentum.ipynb`